MarvNC/JP-Resources/readme.md

         Only the first number (160) can be grabbed from this, and any numbers past this *cannot be received* without hacking the code.
     2. The frequency is stored as multiple strings.
-For example with JPDB, the frequency for 読む is stored as "440" and "26189㋕" (with the latter turning into "21689").
+For example with JPDB, the frequency for 読む is stored as "440" and "26189㋕" (with the latter being read as *21689*).

-        By default, only "440" will be considered in the sorting method.
+        By default, only the first number (*440*) will be considered in the sorting method.
-        If you want the sorting method to also consider 26189, add the desired dictionary to the `opt-keep-freqs-past-first-regex` variable, similarly to how dictionaries are added to `opt-ignored-freq-dict-regex` (concatenated with `|`).
+        If you want the sorting method to also consider other numbers (such as *26189*), add the desired dictionary to the `opt-keep-freqs-past-first-regex` variable, similarly to how dictionaries are added to `opt-ignored-freq-dict-regex` (concatenated with `|`).

-        For example, adding JPDB will result in the following:
+        For example, adding JPDB to the variable will result in the following:
         ```handlebars
         {{~#set "opt-keep-freqs-past-first-regex"~}} ^(JPDB)$ {{~/set~}}
         ```